 Read the latest news from ILGA-Europe here.

-On 27-31 October 2004, more than 200 activists from all over Europe will gather in Budapest for the 26 th ILGA European Conference.
+On 25-28 October 2007, almost 200 delegates from all over Europe gather in the Lithuanian capital of Vilnius for the 11th ILGA-Europe’s Annual Conference.

 Today is World Day against Death Penalty.
 This is also the first European Day against Death Penalty as proclaimed by the Council of Europe on 27 September 2007.